norpba/mara/PyARR/README.md

 # Functionality:
 1. User inputs files of a specific type into the program, for example image files.
 2. User chooses a location for the base directory for their sorted files.
 For example "C:\Users\usernamehere\Pictures\PyARR_images".
 3. User inputs a name for the directory.
-PaRR will add an identifier in the end of the sub.dir. name based on the creation year; ("Sorted images - 2022" for example).
+PyARR will add an identifier in the end of the sub.dir. name based on the creation year; ("Sorted images - 2022" for example).
 4. The newly created and sorted directory could look something like this:

        Directory: